Robert Goodloe Harper

-Robert Goodloe Harper (January 1765 – January 14, 1825), was an American politician and a federalist.
-He was a member of the United States Senate from Maryland, serving from January 1816 until his resignation in December of the same year.
+Robert Goodloe Harper (January 1765 – January 14, 1825) was an American soldier and politician who was a member of the United States Senate from Maryland from January 1816 until his resignation in December of the same year.
 He also served in the South Carolina House of Representatives (1790–1795), the U.S. House of Representatives from South Carolina (1795–1801), and in the Maryland State Senate.
 He is best remembered for the phrase, "Millions for defense, but not one cent for tribute" in connection with the XYZ Affair.
 The town of Harper, Liberia, is named after him.

 Early life

 Harper was born near Fredericksburg in the Colony of Virginia in January 1765.
 He was the fifth child and first son of Jesse Harper (b.
 1733) and Emily Diana Goodloe (1734–1788) and moved with his parents to Granville, North Carolina around 1769.
 He received his early education at home and later attended grammar school.

 At the age of fifteen, Harper joined a volunteer corps of Cavalry and served in the American Revolutionary Army.
 He made a surveying tour through Kentucky and Tennessee in 1783, and graduated from the College of New Jersey (now Princeton University) in 1785.
 He studied law in Charleston, South Carolina, teaching school at the same time, and was admitted to the bar in 1786.